-As of March 31, 2023, our exposure to market risk associated with changes in interest rates relates primarily to our 2022 Revolver, which allows us to borrow up to \$400.0 million.
-The applicable interest rate is, at our option, based on a number of different benchmark rates and applicable spreads, as determined by the Consolidated Secured Net Leverage Ratio (as defined in Note 7 to the Unaudited Condensed Consolidated Financial Statements included elsewhere in this Quarterly Report).
+As of June 30, 2023, our exposure to market risk associated with changes in interest rates relates primarily to the 2022 Revolver, which allows us to borrow up to \$400.0 million.
+The applicable interest rate is, at our option, based on a number of different benchmark rates and applicable spreads, as determined by the Consolidated Secured Net Leverage Ratio (as defined in Note 7 to the Unaudited Condensed Consolidated Financial Statements appearing elsewhere in this Quarterly Report).
 A fluctuation in interest rates does not have an impact on interest expense unless the 2022 Revolver is drawn upon.
 Such impact would also be dependent on the amount of the draw.
-As of March 31, 2023, there were no borrowings and \$0.7 million in letters of credit which reduces the borrowing capacity under the 2022 Revolver to \$399.3 million.
+As of June 30, 2023, there were no borrowings and \$0.7 million in letters of credit outstanding, which reduces the borrowing capacity under the 2022 Revolver to \$399.3 million.

-As of March 31, 2023 and December 31, 2022, we had cash and cash equivalents of \$456.7 and \$469.5 million, respectively, which consisted of bank deposits, money market accounts and money market funds.
+As of June 30, 2023, we had cash, cash equivalents, and short-term investments of \$453.6 million, which consisted of bank deposits, money market accounts, and mutual funds.
+As of December 31, 2022, we had cash and cash equivalents of \$469.5 million, which consisted of bank deposits, money market accounts, and mutual funds.